lucasbiancogs/lucasbiancogs/README.md

-# Hi, I`m Lucas Bianco 👋
+# Hi, I'm Lucas Bianco 👋

-I`m a junior mobile developer and a mechanical engineering student fascinated by coding.
+I'm a junior mobile developer and a mechanical engineering student fascinated by coding.

 Started my graduation at UFRGS and always believed I would become an engineer with programming skils.
 Well, today I expect to be a developer with engineering skills.